yoember/yoember.github.io/index.md

     }
     //..{% endraw %}
 ```
 Check your app and open the Console in Chrome/Firefox.
-You will see extra information what Ember.js automatically doing.
-Don't worry if you don't understand those debug messages at this stage.
-As you spend more and more time with Ember.js development, these lines going to be clearer from time to time.
+You will see same extra information about what Ember.js actually does under the hood.
+Don't worry if you don't understand these debug messages at this stage.
+As you spend more and more time with Ember.js development, these lines are going to be clearer.

-### Add Sass and Bootstrap to your app
+### <a name="ember-bootstrap-sass"></a>Add Bootstrap and Sass to Ember.js App

 Let's add some basic style to our application.
 We use Bootstrap with Sass.
 Ember-CLI can install for us add-ons and useful packages.
 These add-ons are simplify our development process, because we don't have to reinvent the wheel, we get more out of the box.
-You can find various packages, add-ons on the following databases: http://www.emberaddons.com or http://www.emberobserver.com
+You can find various packages, add-ons on these websites: http://www.emberaddons.com or http://www.emberobserver.com

 We install an add-on for Sass and other for Bootstrap.